devkmsg/Resume/resume.md

   * Manage Webistrano installation enabling self-service deployments to the website developers
   * Architect of most of the Puppet infrastructure used in both the production and development/testing environments
   * Develop sophisticated scripts for automation, monitoring and testing
+  * Implemented monitoring infrastructure that included Nagios Core, Distributed Nagios Executor (DNX) for scalability, Check_MK for a cleaner web UI, and pnp4nagios for rrd graphs
   * Developed a versioned Ubuntu package repository
   * Assist in developing MCollective agents to manage all the internal and 3rd party applications
   * Deploy and manage Jira application server